 Europe is a continent with magnificent mountains and tranquil lakes making this the perfect setting for epic ziplines.
-Whether you are travelling to Italy, Slovenia or the UK, you will find some of the most thrilling ziplines in Europe amongst this list.
+Whether you are travelling to Italy, Slovenia, or the UK, you will find some of the most thrilling ziplines in Europe on this list.

 Castelmezzano is a small mountain village in southern Italy.
-It’s titled as one of the most beautiful places in the whole of Italy and every visitor can admire its beauty with colorful buildings and the scenery of dolomite mountains.
+It’s titled one of the most beautiful places in the whole of Italy and every visitor can admire its beauty with colorful buildings and the scenery of the Dolomite mountains.
 However, its main attraction is the high-speed zip line Volo’dell Angelo which is one of the fastest ones in Europe.

 The Volo’dell Angelo takes adrenaline lovers from the village Castelmezzano to the neighboring village Pietrapertosa and back.
 Top speed reaches up to 120 km/h (70 mph) and “pilots” can admire dolomite mountains and charming villages above 400 meters.
 There are two zip lines (Castelmezzano to Pietrapertosa and back), which are both around 1.4 km long.

 The zip line starting point is next to Castelmezzano and visitors can reach there after a small walk which takes about 15 minutes from the village center.
 The village itself is a bit off track with not so many public transportation options.
-On a high season, local bus company SITA SUD operates between Potenza and Matera.
+During the high season, the local bus company SITA SUD operates between Potenza and Matera.

 As it looks like a super-fast zip line when actually it’s not so frightening at all.
 It’s a great experience to whiz over the valley, seek the beautiful nature, and spend some time in Italy’s hidden gems. // Erki from Genem Travels